spacegangster/page-renderer/README.md

 ## Features
 Out of the box:
-- Basic meta for SEO, Twitter, Facebook (Open Graph), link sharing
+- Meta for SEO, Twitter, Facebook (Open Graph), link sharing
-- Basic Service Worker generation based on Workbox
+- Precaching Service Worker generation based on Workbox
 - Clojure stylesheets with `garden`
 - Clojure markup rendered with `hiccup`
 - Built-in cache-busting for assets